Clean vehicle tax credit: The new industrial policy and its impact

 U.S. Department of Energy, Loan Programs Office.

-Federal Register, “Petroleum-Equivalent Fuel Economy Calculation,” Reuters, “US proposes to slash EV mileage ratings to meet fuel economy rules,” April 11, 2023 at.
+Federal Register, “Petroleum-Equivalent Fuel Economy Calculation,” Reuters, “US proposes to slash EV mileage ratings to meet fuel economy rules,” April 11, 2023.